UPPMAX/HPC-python/docs/gpu.rst

          print("Integral value is %e, Error is %e" % (integral, abs(integral - 0.0)))
          print("Time spent: %.2f sec" % (endtime-starttime))

-We need a batch script to run this Python code, an example script is here:
+We need a batch script to run this Python code, an example script that will run on Kebnekaise is here:

 .. code-block:: sh

     #!/bin/bash
+    # Remember to change this to your own project ID after the course!
-    #SBATCH -A project_ID
+    #SBATCH -A SNIC2022-22-641
     #SBATCH -t 00:08:00
     #SBATCH -N 1
     #SBATCH -n 28